reiver/interledger-fellowship/README.md

 ## Interledger

-**AssetFlow** defines Fediverse-native payments in terms of the Fedivese's technology suite: acct-URI, ActvityPub, ActvityStreams, Ed25519, Fediverse IDs, JSON-LD, WebFinger, etc.
+**AssetFlow** defines Fediverse-native payments in terms of the Fedivese's technology suite: acct-URI, ActivityPub, ActvityStreams, Ed25519, Fediverse IDs, JSON-LD, WebFinger, etc.

 **AssetFlow** uses **Interledger** as its settlement and transport layer for cross-network value exchange.